Everything You Ever Wanted to Know About Nighttime Photography

 Nighttime Photography is easy when you know the basics!

 First (and most important in any photography situation) is learning how to master manual mode.
 Once you have a basic handle on that, you can start to stretch into different lighting conditions and still get photos that rock!
 You might find it even more fun to try tricky photography conditions on purpose to see just how much you can do!
+If you haven’t mastered manual mode, take a minute to read Your Ultimate Guide to Shooting in Manual.

 Now that we’ve got that mastered let’s talk about nighttime photos.
 There are two areas to be concerned with when you venture into photography in the dark: Equipment and Settings.
 Let’s start with the equipment.